splunk/public-o11y-docs/gdi/opentelemetry/automatic-discovery/discovery-linux.rst

     <h2>Get started</h2>

-Automatic instrumentation for Linux supports back-end applications such as Java and Node.js and automatic discovery supports third-party services such as databases, web servers, and message queues.
+Automatic instrumentation for Linux supports back-end applications written in Java, Node.js, and .NET and automatic discovery supports third-party services such as databases, web servers, and message queues.

 To use automatic instrumentation for back-end applications, see :ref:`linux-backend-auto-discovery`.